Brussels Sprouts Gratin

 brussels sprouts gratin

-This Brussels sprouts gratin is a family favorite, and it’s a perfect holiday dish because you can make most of it ahead of time.
-Best of all, it’s super simple!
-Instead of fussing with a béchamel sauce like most gratins, this one uses heavy cream to keep things easy.
+This Brussels sprouts gratin is a family favorite and a perfect holiday side because you can make most of it ahead of time.
+Like my cauliflower gratin, it’s rich, creamy, and baked until golden and bubbling—but this version is even easier.
+Instead of fussing with a béchamel sauce, it uses heavy cream to keep things simple.
 If you’re prepping it in advance, just remember it’ll need 10 to 15 minutes in the oven before serving to warm through and crisp up that golden topping—so plan accordingly.

 You May Also Like